gfamentor/guess-the-word-game/README.md

 }
 ```

 The top line is called the **method signature**, and it contains 3 parts: the return type, the name, and the input parameters.
 This method returns a boolean value, but methods can return many different types, including `string`, `int`, or even `void` if you want to return nothing.
 The name is "IsLessThan," and in order for your code to run you need to give it 2 integer numbers to work with.
+The code between the curly brackets `{}` is called the **implementation**, which is the code the method executes.
 Since this method doesn't return `void`, we will want to assign the output to a variable to use later in our code.
 Look at this example below:

 ```csharp
 int numberA = 100;